A topic from the subject of Organic Chemistry in Chemistry.

 Procedure:

-1. Add 1 mL of each alcohol to separate test tubes.
+1. Add 1 mL of each alcohol to separate, clean, and dry test tubes.
+Note: It's crucial to use clean and dry glassware to avoid interference.

-3. Observe the reaction and record the time it takes for a precipitate to form.
+4. Observe the reaction and record the time it takes for a cloudy precipitate (or a distinct layer separation) to form.
+Note the changes in the appearance of each solution.

 • The rate of reaction depends on the type of alcohol:

-• Secondary alcohols react more quickly and form a precipitate within a few minutes.
+• Secondary alcohols react more quickly, forming a cloudy precipitate or a separate layer within a few minutes to hours at room temperature.

-• Tertiary alcohols react very quickly and form a precipitate immediately.
+• Tertiary alcohols react very quickly, forming a precipitate or separate layer immediately at room temperature.

 Significance: